Site logo

 #13: Gypsy Vanner ($10,000-$25,000)

-They are primarily family and therapy horses, thanks to their calm nature.
-But you can also train them for cart pulling and dressage rings.
+They are family and therapy horses, thanks to their calm nature.
+You can train them for cart pulling and dressage.
 Alternatively, other owners use them for pleasure riding.

-But importing them is expensive.
-Also, the breeding process is long and complex.
-Thus, Gypsy Vanner prices are typically high, ranging from $10,000 to $25,000.
+Importing them is costly due to the long and complex breeding process.
+Thus, Gypsy Vanner prices are high, ranging from $10,000 to $25,000.

 #14: Lipizzaner ($8,000-$10,000)